harrislapiroff/chromamine.com/src/posts/covid-round-two.md

 # My Covid Course

 The first time I had covid was mild.
-This time around they were milder still – less than most colds I've had.[^2] Because my symptoms were so light, I was reluctant to take Paxlovid when day 3 rolled around.
-By day 5, though, I was feeling mostly better, but still had a dark positive line on my antigen tests, which spooked me enough that I decided to start my course of Paxlovid.
-On day 6, I tested negative.
+This time around it was milder still – less than most colds I've had.[^2] Because my symptoms were so light, I was reluctant to take Paxlovid when day 3 rolled around.
+By day 4, though, I was feeling mostly better, but still had a dark positive line on my antigen tests, which spooked me enough that I decided to start my course of Paxlovid.
+On day 5, I tested negative.

 [^2]: I actually had a quite nasty cold earlier this year that knocked me on my back for two days and gave me one of the worst headaches I've ever had.
 I tested negative for covid and it didn't have the hallmarks of the flu, so it was likely something else that was much worse than either of my experiences with covid.